 Quiet Zone Evaluated for Downtown Crossings

-A train horn quiet zone study was conducted on the downtown railroad crossings at Roselle Rd., Prospect St., and Park St. in 2014 to evaluate the feasibility of establishing a quiet zone in the downtown.
+A train horn quiet zone study was conducted on the downtown railroad crossings at Roselle Road, Prospect Street, and Park Street in 2014 to evaluate the feasibility of establishing a quiet zone in the downtown.
 A copy of the feasibility study done in 2014 is available here for download (PDF).
-The study identified that due to unique roadway configurations and other adjacent property circumstances that mitigating the additional risk of a crossing collision in the downtown would be costlier and more complex than the quiet zone established at Rodenburg Rd.
+The study identified that due to unique roadway configurations and other adjacent property circumstances that mitigating the additional risk of a crossing collision in the downtown would be costlier and more complex than the quiet zone established at Rodenburg Road.
 As a result, the Village has retained a professional engineering company to initiate early steps in the establishment of a quiet zone, which includes data collection, engineering design, FRA review, and stakeholder meetings.

 Partial Quiet Zones in Roselle

-These procedures also recognized that some communities established a quiet zone prior to the new rules being implemented otherwise known as a "partial quiet zone" or "pre-rule quiet zone".
-Roselle has a partial quiet zone that covers the crossings at Roselle Rd., Prospect St., and Park St. However, the quiet zone only applies between the hours of midnight to 5:00 a.m.
-Outside of the midnight to 5:00 a.m. hours, train horns are sounded at Roselle Rd., Prospect St., and Park St. No quiet zone prevents the use of horns at any time that the engineer believes a safety concern exists (such as cars or pedestrians on or near the tracks).
+Roselle does currently have partial quiet zones that cover the crossings at Roselle Road, Prospect Street, and Park Street.
+However, the quiet zone only applies between the hours of midnight to 5:00 a.m.
+Outside of the midnight to 5:00 a.m. hours, train horns are sounded at these intersections.
+Even with a partial quiet zone, the use of horns is allowed at any time that the engineer believes a safety concern exists (such as cars or pedestrians on or near the tracks).